72636c/graphql-modules/website/docs/essentials/type-definitions.md

       id: ID!
       username: String!
     }
-  `,
+  `
-});
+})
 ```

-> Using `string`s could be possible but we decided to force a better pattern.
+> Using `string`s could be possible, but we decided to force a better pattern.
 Using `gql` tag means your IDE can highlight the GraphQL SDL and in general works better with other tools from the GraphQL ecosystem.

 > TIP: `typeDefs` can be single item, or an array of multiple.